isjosan/embsys310/assignment02/counter/answers.md

 1. Inject 0x7FFFFFFF for the “counter” value in the variable window, then step thru the program
    only once to increment “counter”.
    a) What is the value of the “counter” from the “Locals” window?
+      ## -2'147'483'648
    b) What is the value of the “counter” in the “Registers” window?
+      ## 0x8000'0000
    c) Please note down which flags are set in the APSR register.
 And explain why.
+      ## N, V
+      ### N flag is set because msb is set to 1, and that indicates a negative value.
+      ### V flag is set because counter is declared as a signed integer variable, the msb is reserved for the sign bit.
+There is an overflow condition when 0x7FFFFFFF   value is incremented by 1.

 2. If your write all Fs (0XFFFFFFFF) in the Register value for “counter” then step thru the program
    once to increment “counter”